SharkFins/boipushy/README.md

 ### Modifiers

-If a modifer has been pressed when a function is bound to a key then then it will bind to key+modifier.
+If a modifer has been pressed when a function is bound to a key then then it will bind to key + modifier.

 ```lua
 --Modifiers